Hiroshima City University

 Position | Name | Subject | Research Field |

-Professor | AOKI, Nobuyuki | Language Education | English Language Education |
+Professor | AOKI, Nobuyuki | English Language Education | English Language Education |

 Professor | WATANABE, Tomoe | Interpretation Studies | English Language Education |